Friedrich-M/Instruct-4D-to-4D/README.md

 ```bash
 python stream_edit.py --config configs/n3dv/edit_coffee_50_2.txt --ckpt $CKPT_PATH --prompt 'What if it was painted by Van Gogh?'
 ```
+- Since we use the **Parallelization** scheme, please make sure you have at least 2 GPUs available.
+- If you encounter the CUDA out-of-memory issue, please try to reduce the sequence length of Anchor-Aware IP2P.

 ## 🔥 Framework
 > We provide some demos below for better understanding our framework components.